Apple Pie Spice: Definition, Recipe & 7 Expert Tips for Perfect Flavor

 Jonagold Balanced tart-sweet Standard spice mix works great

-• Mix into whipped cream along with a bit of brown sugar.
+• Mix into whipped cream with brown sugar

-• Create a “spiced sugar rim” by mixing the blend with a little raw sugar and pressing it around the rim of a dessert glass.
+• Create a "spiced sugar rim" by combining with raw sugar for dessert glasses

 Buying Guide: Best Apple Pie Spice Blends & Tools